PhoenixGreen/Decred-Magazine/proposal.md

 * NOTE: video creators will be directed to participate in the – Decred Video Proposal

 ## When
 The aim is to deliver regular content, two to four pieces a week, for one year.
+The expected content will be from a range of areas, including but not limited to:
+* Decred news pieces
+* Economic and current event pieces that reflect back to Decred
+* Decred markets, data and broader market technical analysis
+* Decred development articles

 ## Budget
 The monthly budget for this proposal will be payable in Decred via the Contractor Management System.